 Unusual Options Activity Insight: Virgin Galactic Hldgs

-Shares of Virgin Galactic Hldgs (NYSE:SPCE) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved up to $32.43.
+Virgin Galactic Hldgs (NYSE:SPCE) shares experienced unusual options activity on Thursday.
+The stock price moved down to $31.07 following the option alert.

 - Trade Type: CALL